ANALYSIS-Rail accident rattles Mexico's presidential succession favorites

 Problems will grow for the government if the metro accident becomes seen as an example of its incompetence, Berrueto said.

-Some ill-will is already circulating.
-Five people Reuters spoke to at the site of the accident linked it to Ebrard's name.
+A GCE telephone poll of 401 city residents after the accident showed that some 22% of them spontaneously said the main responsibility lay with Ebrard, while 4.5% picked Sheinbaum.

+Another 17% blamed either the current head of the metro, the city government, or those in charge of maintenance.
+Just over one in four people pointed the finger at the companies who built the line, while the federal government was singled out by 3.3%.

-Ramon Pedraza, a 53-year-old who lives near the station where the track collapsed, was critical of Ebrard's role in Linea 12, accusing him of cutting corners to finish the job.
+Ramon Pedraza, a 53-year-old who lives near the station where the track came down, criticized Ebrard, accusing him of cutting corners to finish Linea 12.
 Ebrard has always rejected such accusations.

-If the government is blamed, it could spell trouble for Ebrard and Sheinbaum, said Fernando Belaunzaran, an opposition politician from Mexico City and former party colleague of the two.
+If the blame sticks to the government, it could spell trouble for Ebrard and Sheinbaum, said Fernando Belaunzaran, an opposition politician from Mexico City and former party colleague of the two.

 "If the problem was structural, it hits Marcelo.
 If the problem was maintenance, it hits Sheinbaum," he said.
 "The struggle over succession will be about trying to demarcate the responsibility."